AndreyKoudr/FiniteElements/README.md

   Solution to a system of equations
   ---------------------------------
-  A FEM system is banded and the code stores matrix by rows taking into account its banded nature with the solution by Gauss elemination.
+  A FEM system is banded and the code stores matrix by rows taking into account its banded nature with the solution by Gauss elimination.
 The built-in SIMD makes the code sufficiently faster.
 But multithreading does not make any good.
 I do not know why, did not try to understand why.
 The maximum reasonable size of the system is something up to 70..100 thousands with 1/10 band width; the bigger solution will be destroyed by roundup errors, storage probems and time of solution.
 A better parallelisation and a more sophisticated